History of the Rugby League World Cup: 1985–1992: Decentralised tournament

-Expansion
+1995–2000: Expansion

 For the 1995 World Cup, various changes were made to the format and running of the tournament.
 The tournament returned to having a centralised host, with England and Wales jointly hosting the tournament.
 The tournament also expanded to ten teams, with Fiji, Samoa, South Africa and Tonga making their tournament debuts.
 Also, due to the Super League war, the Australian team was weakened as players contracted to the Super League clubs were unable to be selected for the Kangaroos.
 The teams were split into three groups, with Group A containing four teams whilst B and C contained three teams each.
-The top two teams of Group A, alongside the winners of Groups B and C, formed the semi final stage.
+The top two teams of Group A, alongside the winners of Groups B and C, formed the semi-final stage.
 Here, England beat Wales 25–10 while Australia beat New Zealand 30–20 after extra time.
 The final was won by Australia, 16–8 at the Wembley Stadium.
 This tournament also celebrated the 100th anniversary of rugby league and was a success, with crowds upwards of 250,000 people attending the group stages and 66,540 at the final match.

 The 2000 World Cup then took place five years later in the British Isles and France.
 This time it held a further expanded field of sixteen teams, including the debuts of Cook Islands, Ireland, Lebanon, Russia, Scotland and Aotearoa Māori, who were a representative team made up of players of Māori descent.
 These teams were drawn into four groups of four teams each, where the top two teams in each group qualified for the knockout stage.
 The Final was played at Manchester's Old Trafford in front of 44,329 people.
 It was played between Australia and New Zealand, with Australia winning 40–12.